Crown-Commercial-Service/ccs-wordpress/public/wp-content/plugins/disable-emails/readme.txt

 Behind the scenes, it creates a private copy of PHPMailer and allows the system to interact with it, but silently suppresses the functions that send emails.
 The standard WordPress filter and action hooks are supported, so plugins that register hooks for those will still function as normal.
 It just doesn't actually send any emails.

+### Can I make it a must-use plugin?

+Yes.
+Once you have activated the plugin, navigate to Settings > Disable Emails and click the "Activate must-use plugin".
+This will create a must-use plugin (mu-plugin) that ensures that Disable Emails is always loaded.
+This can be especially useful on development websites where the database is frequently refreshed from a live site which _does not_ have Disable Emails activated.

+NB: if you activate the must-use plugin on a multisite, it will stop emails on all sites on the multisite!
+If you have multiple networks on your multisite, the must-use plugin will stop emails on all networks.

 ### Contributions

 * [Translate into your preferred language](https://translate.wordpress.org/projects/wp-plugins/disable-emails)